Landscape planning: In the UK

 In the twenty first century, the European Landscape Convention (2000) reinforced these developments in landscape planning by treating landscape as a universal and changing phenomenon, not something specific to the countryside, extending planning responsibilities to Urban, peri-urban, and degraded areas as well as to traditionally protected countryside.
 UK government agencies, such as Natural England, NatureScot (formerly Scottish Natural Heritage), and the Countryside Council for Wales, integrated the principles concerning environmental awareness and the universality of landscapes into national and regional frameworks that link together landscape character, biodiversity, and cultural identity with sustainable development and community participation.
-Modern landscape planning in the UK operates across the country's urban and rural landscapes, trying to balance conservational and developmental objectives while contributing to nation wide agendas of regeneration, climate adaptation, and sustainable land management.
+Modern landscape planning in the UK operates across the country's urban and rural landscapes, trying to balance conservational and developmental objectives while contributing to nationwide agendas of regeneration, climate adaptation, and sustainable land management.